 Presenters Must Register

-As this is a self-funded event and presenters make up such a large percentage of the group, we do require all presenters to register and pay the registration fee.
+As this is a self-funded event and presenters make up such a large percentage of the group, we do require all presenters to register and pay the registration fee (the regular rate is $495, however there are group discounts and co-sponsor rates).
 Any presenter/co-presenter not registered will not be listed on conference materials.

 Attending the Conference